ANIMAL CARE VOLUNTEER

 The farm is vegan.
 Animal products are not permitted to be brought into, or stored in, the volunteer accommodation.
 The Australian government does not allow us to authorise second year Working Holiday Visas.

-If you fail to complete the one month period, no meal allowance will be paid.
+If you fail to complete a minimum one month period, no meal allowance will be paid.
 You should not apply for this position if you are scared of large animals, don’t want to clean up poop, don’t have the confidence to manage the farm for a 10 hour period on your own, or if you are subject to feeling lonely or homesick.
-Working around farm animals is heavy, dirty and tiring work and requires strength and stamina.
-Working with large animals is not without danger but the sanctuary has policies in place so that you are insured against workplace accidents.
-Your safety is primarily your responsibility, you must follow our safety procedures or else you will place yourself at ris

 Please contact us using the form below for information and to apply.